 There are different publishing options available; details are available in the online submission website below.
 We require that you minimally submit your work with the 'Traditional' publishing option--there are no charges associated with this option.
 You may request to publish with optional features, including the option to publish in 'Open Access'* ($95), to order extra prints (varies), or to register for copyright protection ($55).

-First, please read the following publishing guidelines to understand the details of the submission process (files update 8/5/2014): Preparing your manuscript for submission (including supplemental files), Subject categories, Embargoes & restrictions, and Third-party Discovery & Access.
+First, please read the following publishing guidelines to understand the details of the submission process (files update 8/5/2014): Preparing your manuscript for submission (including supplemental files), Subject categories, Embargoes & restrictions (to select an embargo of more than 2 years, please fill out the extended embargo form and obtain the approval of your committee chair and department chair), and Third-party Discovery & Access.
 All guides and and additional FAQs (how to create PDFs with embedded fonts) are all available here: Resources & Guides.
 Where ProQuest guidelines differ from the library guidelines, please contact us to confirm the difference before making changes to the electronic version of your manuscript.
 (Note that left margins should stay at 1.5 inches for both print copies and electronic versions to maintain consistent page numbers).

 Students will need to create an account at the following website and submit their work electronically:

 If you requested and have been approved for extended embargo, add a note beneath that section and the embargo date will be manually entered.

 Your submission will be reviewed before it is sent to ProQuest for publication.
 You may be notified via email to revise certain areas.
 If you wish to add certain options that require payment, you will need to provide credit card information to ProQuest.